pjbgf/dotnet-ildasm/README.md

 `dotnet tool install -g dotnet-ildasm`

-Notice that for the command above to work, you need .NET Core SDK 2.1.300 or above installed in your machine.
+Note that for the command above to work, you need .NET Core SDK 2.1.300 or above installed in your machine.

 # Syntax
 ```